imazen/resizer/Plugins/Wic/readme.md

 Aliases: /plugins/wic

-# WIC Plugins (V3.1+)
+# WIC Plugins

+### Windows Imaging Components is an operating system component maintained by Microsoft.
+WicBuilder is a wrapper around the underlying operating system API. **We have deprecated WIC in favor of the FastScaling plugin, which offers superior quality and is under our control.**

 ImageResizer.Plugins.Wic.dll contains 3 plugins: WicImageDecoder, WicImageEncoder, and WicImageBuilder.

-These plugins require Windows 7 or Windows Server 2008 R2 for best performance and correct behavior.
+These plugins require Windows 7+ or Windows Server 2008 R2+ for best performance and correct behavior.

-Vista or Windows Server 2008 with the Platform Update applied should also work.

 ## Installation